BioComputingUP/ring-pymol/README.md

 7. Finally, we can also try to cluster a multi-state object, with a RMSD-based clustering.
 We can for example set a threshold criterion on the RMSD value for cutting the hierarchical clustering, yielding a certain number of clusters.
    Otherwise, one can select the exact number of clusters, and the RMSD value for the cut will be calculated automatically.
-One example is the following, were we set a RMSD cut value of 3.5 $\AA$, yielding 5 different
+One example is the following, were we set a RMSD cut value of 3.5Å, yielding 5 different
    clusters:

    <p align="center">